Breast Reduction

 Can my nipples lose sensitivity after breast reduction surgery?

 There is a possibility that your breasts will lose sensitivity.
 Expect a period of at least two years before sensitivity should return to normal.
-If this does not happen within that time, the previous level of sensitivity will most likely not return
+If this does not happen within that time, the previous level of sensitivity will most likely not return.

 Can I claim a Medicare rebate for breast reduction surgery?